-Pulmonary rehabilitation can be conducted in a variety of settings, including hospital outpatient departments, the community and within the home.
-Most of the evidence for pulmonary rehabilitation has been gathered from centre-based programs.
+Pulmonary rehabilitation can be conducted in a variety of settings, including hospital outpatient departments, the community, and within the home.

 Hospital-based programs are predominantly outpatient programs provided on a hospital campus, using hospital-based staff and equipment.
-This environment has the advantage of providing direct communication with respiratory physicians and other healthcare professionals.
+This environment has the advantage of providing direct communication with respiratory physicians and other healthcare professionals, and access to acute medical care if required.
 Hospital-based programs may be the most appropriate option for patients with very severe disease and/or complex comorbid conditions.
 Other indications for hospital-based programs include the requirement for high levels of supplementary oxygen and to enable direct access to the healthcare team for individuals at risk of complications in the early period following thoracic surgery.
-Further, patients who desaturate below an oxygen level of 88% during exercise training, despite the use of interval training, should be assessed in a hospital-based program to determine the benefits of supplementary oxygen.
+Further, patients who desaturate below an oxygen level of 88% during exercise training, despite the use of interval training, should be assessed in a hospital-based program to determine the benefits of supplemental oxygen.

 Inpatient pulmonary rehabilitation is sometimes provided for patients recovering from an acute exacerbation.